Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- context (string) - id of the context with objects intended for event building.
+- context (context) - id of the context with objects intended for event building.

 ## env